How Much Does it Cost to go to Bermuda?

 Set aside $100 for random spending.
 This can be used for any shopping or if you decide to do an extra excursion at the last second.

 So how much does it cost to go to Bermuda?
-I recommend budgeting US $1,860 for a 4-night trip.
-While there are more budget-friendly destinations available, Bermuda has a different vibe compared to the countries located in the Caribbean.
+I recommend budgeting US $1,910 for a 4-night trip.
+While more budget-friendly destinations are available, Bermuda has a different vibe compared to the countries located in the Caribbean.
 There’s no doubt in my mind that once you visit, you’ll fall in love with the culture.
 For more travel inspiration, check out my guides to Barbados, Orlando, Bali, the Maldives, Bangkok, and Hawaii.